vivmk/techaware/content/posts/tor-browser-part-ii.md

 ![Persistence wizard](https://www.linkpicture.com/q/Screenshot-from-2020-10-09-15-05-37.png)

-Select the applications or utilities for which you would want to enable persistence and select save...
+Select the applications or utilities for which you would want to enable persistence and select save:

 ![Setup](https://www.linkpicture.com/q/Screenshot-from-2020-10-09-15-06-51.png)

 ![Reboot](https://www.linkpicture.com/q/Screenshot-from-2020-10-09-15-14-21.png)

-You have to reboot in order for the persistence to work.
+You have to reboot in order for the persistence to work:

 ![setup complete](https://www.linkpicture.com/q/IMG_20201009_143844.jpg)